FactoryTalk-Optix/Optix_Docker_FTOptixUpdateServer/README.md

 - This procedure involves some good knowledge of Linux systems and Docker containers and it is intended for advanced users
 - The default entry point is the `FTOptixApplicationUpdateServer` itself
 - The final container should be set to restart automatically on fail.
-- Upgrade of the `UpdateServer` via FT Optix IDE is not supported
+- Upgrade of the `UpdateServer` via FactoryTalk® Optix™ IDE is not supported
 - The default user is `root` and the password is `FactoryTalkOptix`
 - To activate a license and run the container for more than 120 minutes, internet connectivity to the Rockwell Automation cloud must be available at all times
-    - If no internet connectivity is available, the FT Optix Application will be stopped after 120 minutes and must be deployed again from FT Optix Studio
+    - If no internet connectivity is available, the FactoryTalk® Optix™ Application will be stopped after 120 minutes and must be deployed again from FactoryTalk® Optix™ Studio
     - The license is passed to the container as an environment variable, this variable is then periodically checked to a Rockwell Automation server to check its validity

 ## Requirements

+- FactoryTalk® Optix™ version 1.4.0.450 or later
 - Docker engine must be installed and running
     - Refer to the ([official documentation](https://docs.docker.com/get-docker/))
     - (optional) Set users' right to access the Docker socket with either one of these steps if you want to execute the container as non-root: